 Demon Card is the main nemesis of Rave Master.
 This organization was founded by Gale Raregroove and Gale Glory.
 The organization is known as Demon Card because Glory spelled the sign wrong; he had meant to write “Demon Guard.”
 After the membership grew too large for the two founders to support, Raregroove started accepting such unsavory jobs as assassinations.
 Glory didn’t agree with these jobs, so he left Demon Card.

 When I’m watching this series, I can see that there is some potential in what would have been the original Japanese version.
-Unfortunately, when the series was brought over and dubbed into English, the writer decided to try to throw in a lot of corny jokes; a lot of the times, the jokes came across as either being forced or feeling rather inappropriate for the scenes they were being used for.
+Unfortunately, when the series was brought over and dubbed into English, the writer decided to try to throw in a lot of corny jokes.
+A lot of the time, the jokes came across as either being forced or feeling rather inappropriate for the scenes they were being used for.

 There were also obvious edits made to the dialogue to cover up various situations that would be deemed “inappropriate” for the young viewers this dub was being produced for when Rave Master aired on Cartoon Network.
 Unfortunately, I have not seen any evidence that the original Japanese version of Rave Master is available for sale anywhere in the United States.